InfinityDude007/newsalyzer/README.md

 # newsalyzer
-Newsalyzer: A Personalised News Aggregator
+Newsalyzer: A Personalised News Aggregator.
 The platform is designed to provide personalised news recommendations to users using machine learning.